OpenMDAO-Plugins/montecarlo/docs/usage.rst

 	from numpy import random, array, std

-Next we define the MonteCarlo_Test_Assembly class.
+Next, we define the ``MonteCarlo_Test_Assembly`` class.
 This is an assembly that will utilize the montecarlo module to generate a random set of two variables following a uniform distribution from 0 to 1 and a standard normal distribution, respectively.
 The generated variables are fed to the paraboloid module.

 .. testcode:: class